New details surface in mass shooting at Dadeville Sweet 16 party

 Investigators have not publicly disclosed a motive in the killings.
 We did learn the suspects knew people at the birthday party.

 The 32 who were injured included at least 15 teenagers who suffered gunshot wounds.
-Four remain in serious and critical conditions.
+Four remain in critical condition.